Some iFolks, like me, love using split-screen on our iPads, but others really detest this feature!

 - 13 settings you should change in iOS 13 or iPadOS

 - You can now use Quick Actions and Peek on any iPhone or iPad running iOS 13 or iPadOS

 - How to use (Multitouch) Multitasking Gestures for iPad

 Why Isn’t Split-Screen Working On My iPad?

-These multitasking gestures & slide over features no longer work in iOS11+
+Upgrading from iOS 10 and below?
+These multitasking gestures & slide over features no longer work in iOS11+ and iPadOS

 - Opening the last app you used by swiping left on the middle right edge of the screen